 Crisis Residential Program & Counseling Center for TAY and Young Adults

 All About The STAY

-The Capital Star Crisis Residential Program (CRP), called The STAY, that serves TAY and young adults ages 18-29 will be opening soon at 3815 Marconi Avenue in Sacramento.
-Up to 15 residents will be able to stay for up to 30 days.
-Residents will receive counseling and services that support their transition to housing, employment, education and ongoing care.
+The Capital Star Crisis Residential Program (CRP), called The STAY, that serves TAY and young adults ages 18-29 is now open in Sacramento.
+Up to 15 residents are able to stay for up to 30 days.
+Residents receive counseling and services that support their transition to housing, employment, education and ongoing care.
 The STAY responds to a huge need for TAY and young adults, many who have a mental illness like depression, anxiety, or PTSD and need treatment to help them through a rough point.
 CRPs are lower level, unlocked, voluntary facilities, and clients do not need an acute level of care requiring hospitalization.

 The STAY will help TAY and young adults safely and successfully transition back to community living after a period of psychiatric crisis and recovery.